 I am an assistant professor in the Department of Statistical Science at Duke University.
 Previously, I was a postdoc fellow at ETH Foundations of Data Science (ETH-FDS)

 in ETH Zürich under the supervision of Prof. Peter Bühlmann

 .
 I obtained my PhD in the Department of Statistics

 at UC Berkeley in 2019.
-My PhD study was advised by Prof. Bin Yu
+I was very fortunate to be advised by Prof. Bin Yu

 .
-During my PhD, I am fortunate to also work with Prof. Martin Wainwright
+During my PhD, I was also fortunate to work with Prof. Martin Wainwright

 and Prof. Jack Gallant

 .
 Before my PhD study, I obtained my Diplome d'Ingénieur (Eng.
 Deg. in Applied Mathematics) at Ecole Polytechnique

 My main research interests lie on statistical machine learning, MCMC sampling, optimization, domain adaptation and statistical challenges that arise in computational neuroscience.